voltrb/volt/Readme.md

     volt new project_name

 This will setup a basic project.
-Now lets run the server.
+Now let's run the server.

     volt server